 Not only is Uncharted 4: A Thief’s End a top-tier game, but it also caps off one of the best video game franchises of the past decade.
 For those unfamiliar with the series, Uncharted stars Nathan Drake, explorer and treasure hunter extraordinaire.
 Drake lives a life that would make even Indiana Jones jealous, doing things like climbing steep cliffs, getting in epic shootouts, blowing up every vehicle he finds, and kissing the girl (or girls).
 This game kicks off after he’s settled down with his wife and promised to lead a normal life.
 But when his brother shows up, all that’s about to change.
 It’s yet another killer release from Naughty Dog, one of the best developers on the planet.

 1. The Last of Us: Remastered

-- Metacritic Score: 95
+Metacritic Score: 95

-Thanks to the extra horsepower of the PlayStation 4, the game now runs in full 1080p resolution, with 60 frames per second.
+Thanks to the extra horsepower of the PlayStation 4, the game now runs in full 1080p resolution, and at 60 frames per second.
 This edition also comes with all of the DLC released for the original game, plus a commentary track you can listen to as you play through the campaign.
-The Last of Us: Remastered is the definitive version of one of the best games ever made, which makes it land in first place on the list.
+The Last of Us: Remastered is the definitive version of one of the best games ever made, which puts it at first place on the list.